Becker County History

 location.

-During 1874 and 1875, the County Commissioners used Lake
+During 1874 and 1875, the County Commissioners used Lake Park as their

-In August 1875, the Becker County Commissioners resolved to
+In August 1875, the Becker County Commissioners resolved to obtain

-percent majority, which settled the county seat contest.
+majority, which settled the county seat contest.

-In 1881, the village was incorporated and named Detroit -
+In 1881, the village was incorporated and named Detroit - which is French

-eliminate postal mix-ups with Detroit, Michigan.
+postal mix-ups with Detroit, Michigan.

 In 1941 a State Fire Marshall described the Courthouse as a very serious